pthom/hello_imgui/docs/book/_sources/doc_params.md

     //  you should use this function to do so.
     VoidFunction PostInit = EmptyVoidFunction();

+    // `EnqueuePostInit`: Add a function that will be called once after OpenGL
+    // and ImGui are inited, but before the backend callback are initialized.
+    // (this will modify the `PostInit` callback by appending the new callback (using `SequenceFunctions`) void EnqueuePostInit(const VoidFunction& callback);

     // `LoadAdditionalFonts`: default=_LoadDefaultFont_WithFontAwesome*.
     //  A function that is called once, when fonts are ready to be loaded.
     //  By default, _LoadDefaultFont_WithFontAwesome_ is called,